SIGMOD20212/BiDens/README.md

 runtime_synthetic.py is developed for measuring the runtime during which we implement each densification method to build a densified sketch.
 It contains three parameters: k, sketch size; gamma, the ratio of empty bins in the sketch; rounds, the number of repeated experiments.

+similarity_realdata.py is developed for estimating the similarity in real-world datasets.
+It contains four parameters: k, sketch size; rounds, the number of repeated experiments.
+In this code, we contain a directory of real-world datasets.
+It can be downloaded from: https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html#kdd2010%20(algebra).

 The folder "parameters" contains the parameters used by our method BiDens, and we list four files that consist of the parameters when we set the sketch size as k=100.